george-hawkins/pololu-romi-jetbot/pi-gstreamer.md

 ---

-Note that the camera requires that `gpu_mem` be at least 128M - which indeed is default value one sees in `/boot/config.txt` - so there's no need to change it.
-Perhaps this was once not the case and why it comes up on some pages.
+Various pages note that `gpu_mem` must be at least 32M with 128M recommended - if you look in `/boot/config.txt` you see that 128M is the pre-configured default.
+So this hardly seems worth mentioning but maybe at one stage the default for `gpu_mem` was lower.
+TODO: check if `gpu_mem` is maybe updated to 128M from a lower value when setting up the camera with `raspi-config`.

 ---